Appalachian temperate rainforest: Locations

 The locations that are part of the Appalachian temperate rainforest include western North Carolina and eastern Tennessee.
 In western North Carolina, the rainforest includes Pisgah National Forest, Nantahala National Forest, Gorges State Park, DuPont State Forest, Chatahoochee-Oconee National Forest, and elsewhere in the Blue Ridge Mountains.
-The Great Smoky Mountains National Park which cover parts of North Carolina and Tennessee, are also part of the rainforest.
+The Great Smoky Mountains National Park which covers parts of North Carolina and Tennessee, is also part of the rainforest.
 The Appalachian temperate rainforest also includes the mountains in Northern Georgia such as Chattahoochee–Oconee National Forest, southwestern Virginia, northwestern South Carolina, and southeastern Kentucky.
-The absolute wettest location within the Appalachian temperate rainforest is Nantahala National Forest with some areas that average more than 100 inches of precipitation annually making one of the wettest locations in the continental US after the Pacific Northwest region.

 Ecology

 High precipitation levels, moderate year-round temperatures, and diverse terrain enable a wide range of species to survive.
 The rainforest is more biodiverse than any temperate region of similar size in the world, with over 19,000 species identified in Great Smoky Mountains National Park alone.
 However, scientists estimate the real number of species may be as high as 100,000 or more.
 It is also home to many threatened, endangered, and endemic species, including plants, fungi, arthropods, fish, mammals, mollusks, and amphibians.